28 CSS Input Field Designs

 Brutalist Input — preview

 Bold offset-shadow stamp with hard edges and monospace type — a confident input that doesn't apologize for itself.
-Press collapses into the shadow on focus.

 FAQ